Woodland Planning Grant (WPG) contributes to the cost of producing a management plan, which is the foundation of sustainable woodland management.

 Sets out information relating to felling and restocking and is necessary for issuing a felling licence without the need for a stand-alone application.

 Maps are an excellent way to communicate information to support a Management Plan.
-Such maps can be created via the myForest or using your own GIS systems.
+Such maps can be created via the myForest service or using your own GIS systems.
 To create a map to support a grant application you will need to submit a map request to the FC.

 Guidance and Supplementary Documents